davidmoten/aws-lightweight-client-java/README.md

 Let's try some other tasks.
 Here are some SQS tasks:

 * create an sqs queue
+* get the queue url
 * place two messages on the queue
-* read the messages of the queue and mark them as read
+* read all messages of the queue and mark them as read
 * delete the sqs queue

 ```java